ballerina-platform/ballerina-spec/beps/lib-crypto/8292_rsassa_pss_signature_support.md

 # boolean validity = check crypto:verifyRsaSsaPss256Signature(data, signature, publicKey);
 # ```
 #
-# + data - The content to be verified
+# + data - The content to be verified  as a byte array
-# + signature - Signature value
+# + signature - The signature value  as a byte array
-# + publicKey - Public key used for verification
+# + publicKey - The public key used for verification
 # + return - Validity of the signature or else a `crypto:Error` if the public key is invalid
 public isolated function verifyRsaSsaPss256Signature(byte[] data, byte[] signature, PublicKey publicKey) returns boolean|Error;
 ````